marcocesarato/PHP-CPDO/README.md

 # CPDO - Memory Cached PDO Class
 Version: 0.1

+This package can retrieve PDO query results from cache variables.

+It extends the base PDO class and override some functions to handle database query execution and store the query results in variables.

+The class can also return query results for cached queries for previously executed queries to retrieve the results faster for repeated queries.

-This class permit to have cached `SELECT/SHOW/DESCRIBE` queries on Memory (RAM).
+It permit to have cached `SELECT/SHOW/DESCRIBE` queries on Memory (RAM).
 Then after the execution the cache will be deleted.

 Cache is cleaned on `INSERT/UPDATE/DELETE/TRUNCATE...` only for the single table.